 Six golden, or Chinese, wolves were wild caught in China in 1977 and sent to us in 1981 from the Taiyuan Zoo as part of an animal exchange program.
 They adjusted to their new home quickly, as one of the females had a litter of pups four months after her arrival here.
 At that time, they were the only golden wolves in North America.

-Today, we are honored to have two wolves who serve as animal ambassadors at the Zoo.
-Magnificent and intelligent, our Arctic wolf takes your breath away.
-Born in 2003 at a facility in Quebec, Canada, Kenai came to the Zoo when just three months old.
-Our other wolf ambassador is gray wolf Koda, born in 2011, who was donated to the Zoo as a two year old by someone who raised him as a pet and could no longer properly care for him.
-Like our cheetah ambassadors, Koda has a dog companion named Kona, a high-energy pound puppy, rescued in 2011, who makes outings with the public a lot easier for Koda when his dog buddy is beside him.
+Currently, we are honored to have a gray wolf serving as an animal ambassador at the Zoo.
+Koda, born in 2011, was donated to the Zoo as a two year old by someone who raised him as a pet and could no longer properly care for him.
+Like our cheetah ambassadors, Koda has a dog companion, named Kona.
+This high-energy pound puppy, rescued in 2011, makes outings with the public a lot easier for Koda when his dog buddy is beside him.